What is the Construction Industry Scheme?

 We cover what the Construction Industry Scheme is, what is covered under this, if all tradespeople need to register for CIS, how to register if tradespeople pay tax through this and how tax is paid through CIS.

-To get more insight into the construction sector, be sure to check our Construction Industry Statistics page, which is updated multiple times per week.
+To get more insight into the construction sector, be sure to check our Construction Industry Statistics page (updated multiple times per week).

-Construction Industry Scheme (CIS) isn't a new law, as it was enacted in 1971 to address major tax evasion in the financial industry.
+Construction Industry Scheme (CIS) isn't a new law, as it was enacted in 1971 to address major tax evasion in the construction industry.
 Several adjustments have been made over the years to try and make it easier to understand and do, with the most current developments being announced by the UK government at the end of 2020.
-These most recent revisions took place on March 1, 2021.
+The latest CIS amendments came into effect on 6th April 2021.

 Contractors in the construction business frequently hire independent subcontractors to work on projects with them rather than hiring full-time employees.
 Because these subcontractors are self-employed and not employees of the contractor, they are unable to contribute to Income Tax and National Insurance through PAYE.
 Instead, HMRC collects tax contributions from these subcontractors through the Construction Industry Scheme.